How to Get a European Passport & Full EU Citizenship

-It is not surprising that many people are eager to become European citizens and, along with it, acquire a passport from a top-tier EU nation.
+It is not surprising that many people are eager to become European citizens, and acquire a dual citizenship or second passport from a top-tier EU nation.
 Though European citizenship is highly sought after though it is not exactly easy to acquire.
 Whether or not you can get your hands on a coveted EU passport will depend on a few things.

 Table of Contents: